jvpatey/chairside/README.md

 ### Database migrations

-Apply every file in [`supabase/migrations/`](supabase/migrations/) **in numeric order** (`001` through `048` and any newer files).
+Apply every file in [`supabase/migrations/`](supabase/migrations/) **in numeric order** (currently `001` through `079`).
 Use the Supabase SQL editor, or your usual migration workflow against the linked project.

 If the database already has early migrations, run only the files you have not applied yet.

-Major areas covered by migrations include: profiles and RLS, clinic/worker profiles, job and shift posts, applications and screening, match tiers, application kit snapshots, storage (resumes/photos/logos), notifications prefs, interviews, messaging, and fill-in confirmation RPCs.
+Major areas covered by migrations include: profiles and RLS, clinic/worker profiles, job and shift posts, applications and screening (including staged flow), match tiers, application kit snapshots, storage (resumes/photos/logos/doctor photos), notification preferences, interviews, messaging (inbox, message search), fill-in outreach and confirmation RPCs, clinic worker CRM, saved posts, practice doctors, and account deletion retention with PII scrubbing.

 ## Auth